zcash-hackworks/zbxcat/README.md

 # ZBXCAT

 A work-in-progress for Zcash Bitcoin Cross-Chain Atomic Transactions

 Contains basic scripts we're still testing in regtest mode on both networks.
 This may all be refactored as we go.

 Bitcoin scripts use the rpc proxy code in python-bitcoinlib, and Zcash script will use python-zcashlib (a Zcash fork of python-bitcoinlib).

-## BTC p2sh HTLC script

-The script `btc-p2sh-htlc.py` creates and redeems a p2sh transaction on Bitcoin regtest using a preimage.
-TODO: Locktime scripting still needs work.
+## Setup

-To successfully run it, you'll need python3, the dependencies installed, and a bitcoin daemon running in regtest mode.
+To successfully run this, you'll need python3, the dependencies installed, and a bitcoin daemon running in regtest mode.

 To install python3 in a virtualenv, run this command from the top level of the directory:
 ```